 The TNM values

 Once your cancer is staged, your healthcare provider will talk with you about what the stage means for your treatment.
 Be sure to ask your healthcare provider to explain the stage of your cancer to you in a way you can understand.
-Make sure to ask any questions or talk about your concerns.
+Make sure to ask any questions and talk about your concerns so you can make the best decisions about your cancer care.

 Breast Cancer: Risk Factors